 Early Notables of the Croakeard family (pre 1700)

-Another 25 words (2 lines of text) are included under the topic Early Croakeard Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Croakeard Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Croakeard family to Ireland